Singular Hodge theory for combinatorial geometries: Modules over the graded M obius algebra

 To show the above claim, we consider the short exact sequence

 for any $k$ and any flat $F$.
-Taking the quotient of the sequence for $k+1$ by the sequence for $k$, we obtain a short exact sequence
+This sequence maps injectively into the same sequence with $k$ replaced by $k+1$, so the snake lemma gives a short exact sequence

 By Proposition \ref{pure} (2), the middle term of this sequence is isomorphic to $\N_{[F_k]}$.
-If $F\leq F_{k+1}$, then $\Sigma_{k+1}\cup \Sigma_{\geq F} = \Sigma_{k}\cup \Sigma_{\geq F}$, and the first term in our sequence is therefore zero.
-On the other hand, if $F\not\leq F_{k+1}$, then Proposition \ref{pure} (2) implies that the first term of our sequence is $\N_{[F_k]}$, and therefore that the first map in our sequence is an isomorphism.
-Putting these two observations together, we conclude that
+If $F\leq F_{k}$, then $\Sigma_{k+1}\cup \Sigma_{\geq F} = \Sigma_{k}\cup \Sigma_{\geq F}$, and the first term in our sequence is therefore zero.
+On the other hand, if $F\not\leq F_{k}$, then Proposition \ref{pure} (2) implies that the first term of our sequence is $\N_{[F_k]}$, and that the first map in our sequence is an isomorphism.
+Putting these two observations together, we get an isomorphism